-Experience and expertise Therese is a professional non-executive director and has over 35 years' experience as a senior business executive and commercial lawyer working in widely diversified businesses in Australia and internationally.
+Therese is a professional non-executive director and has over 35 years' experience as a senior business executive and commercial lawyer working in widely diversified businesses in Australia and internationally.
 Previously, she was Vice President and General Counsel of General Motors International Operations based in Shanghai, Assistant Secretary of General Motors Corporation and prior to that General Counsel and Company Secretary of GM Holden.

-Other current directorships Therese is currently a board member of the Victorian Managed Insurance Authority, VicForests, Metropolitan Fire Brigade , and Yarra Valley Water Special responsibilities Chair of the Nomination and Remuneration Committee Interest in shares and options 16,483 ordinary shares in Burson Group Limited
+Therese is currently a board member of the Victorian Managed Insurance Authority, VicForests, Metropolitan Fire Brigade, and Yarra Valley Water

+Chair of the Nomination and Remuneration Committee

+16,483 ordinary shares in Burson Group Limited